 The Abbasid Caliph Al-Mutawakkil and Hunayn Ibn Ishaaq [The Christian Doctor]

-The Abbasid Caliph Al-Mutawaakil heard about Hunayn ibn Ishaq’s medical knowledge but did not take his word regarding medication he prescribed until he consulted others.
-He wanted to test Hunayn because of the suspicion that the Roman king might have hatched a plot through Hunayn.
-So, he summoned Hunayn and said to him, “I want you to describe to me a medicine that can kill an enemy we want to kill”.
+The Abbasid Caliph Al-Mutawaakil heard about Hunayn Ibn Ishaq’s medical knowledge but did not accept his statements regarding the medication he prescribed until he consulted others.
+He wanted to test Hunayn because of the suspicion that the Roman king maybe hatching a plot through him.
+So, he summoned Hunayn and said to him, “I want you to describe to me a medicine that can kill an enemy of ours”.
 Hunayn said, “I do not prescribe except beneficial medicine and I did not know that the chief of the believers would seek other than that from me; but if you want me to go and learn, I will do so”.
-Mutawakkil said, “This will take a long time”.
-However, Hunayn did not add anything to what he said until Al-Mutawakkil gave orders that he should be imprisoned and someone was given the task to inform Al-Mutawakkil about him from time to time.
-He was imprisoned for a year and during this time he used to transmit, explain, and write, and he never went beyond what he held (with regards to his knowledge of medicine).
+Al-Mutawakkil said, “This will take a long time”.
+However, Hunayn did not add anything to what he said until Al-Mutawakkil gave orders that he should be imprisoned, and someone was given the task to inform Al-Mutawakkil about him from time to time.
+So, Hunayn was imprisoned for a year and during this period he used to transmit, explain, and write, and he never went beyond what he held (with regards to his knowledge of medicine).

 Then the Caliph said to him, “What prevented you from answering on both occasions (i.e. the answer he was being forced to give)?”
 He said, “O chief of the believers!
 Two affairs prevented me”.
 He said, “What are they?”
 He said, “The Religion and the occupation”.
 He said, “How is that the case?”
 He said, “The religion commands us to do what is good and beautiful when dealing with our enemies, so how about when dealing with our friends?
 The occupation forbids us from causing harm to our fellow human beings because it is designed to benefit them, and with this it has laid down a covenant for the doctors by way of a solemn oath that they will not give medicine that causes death; therefore, I could not oppose these two noble affairs and then commit murder, because indeed Allaah [The Exalted] will not cause my affair to be lost when I embark upon obedience to Him”.
 The Caliph said to him, “These are two lofty divine legislated deeds”.
 Hunayn was released and he took the wealth with him, and he became one of those with the loftiest social status.
 (4)